LoopKit/loopdocs/docs/loop-3/onboarding.md

 The next onboarding screens take you through the therapy settings one at a time.

 The therapy settings are the heart of how Loop makes predictions.
-If your settings are not correct, the predictions will not be correct.
+If your settings are not close, the predictions will not be correct.

 * Therapy Settings
     * An informational graphic is shown before you are asked to enter or confirm each therapy setting